barrychum/asciinema-scripts/README.md

-# Asciinema Pause Trimmer
+# asciinema Pause Trimmer

-A Python script to adjust pauses in Asciinema cast files, ensuring no pause exceeds a specified maximum duration.
+A Python script to adjust pauses in asciinema cast files, ensuring no pause exceeds a specified maximum duration.
 The script also allows setting a specific start time for the first event.

 ## Features

-- Adjusts pauses in Asciinema cast files to a maximum specified duration.
+- Adjusts pauses in asciinema cast files to a maximum specified duration.
 - Allows setting a specific start time for the first event.
 - Formats timestamps to exactly 6 decimal places without quotes.